AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 R3: Yes, we believe this could help to manage the tasks.
 Our team will create a work log for each person.
 Thus, we will create a task tracking file for the project to track the status for each allocated task.

+F4: Our shadow team suggest us to have more communication with experts in the relating industry.

+R4：Yes!
+It will be beneficial for our team if we could communicate with the experts.
+Our team is arranging the visit to the rendering plant.
+We beleive we could get lots of useful feedback from them.

 ### 3.4 Teamwork
 #### 3.4.1 Aspects Done Well